fenago/data-science/lab_guides/Lab_6.md

 ```
 vector = temps_matrix.reshape(-1)
 ```

 You can print out the value of the vector to confirm that you get the
 following:

 ![](./images/B15019_06_12.jpg)

-Caption: The value of the vector

-Notice that you now have only one set of square brackets.
-You still have the same number of elements.